British Transport Commission: Buses

 The Tilling Group sold its bus interests to the BTC in September 1948, as did the Red and White Group in 1950.
-The Midland Counties Electric Supply Company, a former subsidiary of Balfour Beatty, had three bus-operating subsidiaries: Mansfield District Traction Co.; Midland General Omnibus Co.; and the Nottinghamshire and Derbyshire Traction Co.
+The Midland Counties Electric Supply Company, a former subsidiary of Balfour Beatty, had three bus-operating subsidiaries: Mansfield District Traction Company; Midland General Omnibus Company; and the Nottinghamshire and Derbyshire Traction Company.
 Midland Counties Electric Supply had been nationalised in 1948 to become part of the newly-created British Electricity Authority (BEA), and on 1 April 1948, the BEA transferred its three bus fleets to the BTC.
 From the railway companies, the BTC also inherited non-controlling interests in many bus companies in the British Electric Traction Group.
 It also manufactured buses for its own use, through the subsidiaries Bristol Tramways (from 1955 Bristol Commercial Vehicles) and Eastern Coach Works.
 In London and the surrounding area, the BTC ran both the (red) London buses and the (green) country buses, including Green Line Coaches, through the London Transport Executive.

-Waterways
+Docks and Inland Waterways

 These assets included canals and navigable rivers, mainly taken over from canal companies – such as the Grand Union Canal Carrying Company and Fellows Morton & Clayton – but also those bought out earlier by the pre-nationalisation railways.
 The Caledonian Canal was already state-owned.
 The assets passed to British Waterways in 1963, and later to the Canal & River Trust and Scottish Canals.
 As well as the canal infrastructure, BTC also managed canal carrying services.

+British Transport Docks (today known as Associated British Ports), comprising 32 ports taken over from the railway companies, and was part of the Docks and Inland Waterways Executive.